LadyDarknes/League-Offsets/readme.md

 star for support ⭐

 RVA offsets, AOB patterns, and struct layouts extracted manually from the league.
 All reversing is my own work.
-Vibe coded with AI assistance.
+AI was only used for table formatting and some code.

 </div>